 2. Predictable Ball Bounce

 The ball bounce is never completely random.
 If you know where it will first hit the pockets, you have a reasonable idea of where it will land.
 You don’t need to be right every time.
 You only need to have slight accuracy to have an edge.
 The chart here displays typical results when observing how far the ball bounces.
-Again this is something you can easily check on your casino’s wheels.

 3. Time To Get Predictions and Bet

 The predict the winning number, the computer needs to know the speed of the ball and wheel (rotor).
 This can take a computer anywhere from 1 to 10 seconds to calculate, depending on the computer’s design.
 The calculated prediction is then sent to the player via a wireless earpiece hidden in their ear.
 The player usually only needs to bet one number.

 Our computers don’t need dominant diamonds.
 They can predict how the ball will bounce on different spins.
 And they can get predictions 2 seconds after ball release.

 Click the link below to download a video that explains the basics of roulette computers.
 It was created by a consultant that casino’s hire to educate them about computers.